-How to Get an A in Physical Education (PE)
+How to Get an A in PE: 7 Way to Get Better at PE

 Speaking from experience, Physical Education (‘PE’) is one of the more challenging subjects at school.
 Cue everyone screaming “How?!”
 The answer is simple; PE doesn’t merely require academic awareness, but also peak physical performance.